OSMLatam/OSM-Notes-Ingestion/README.md

 ## Downloading notes

-There are three ways to download notes:
+There are two ways to download notes:

-* All notes from planet.
-* Recent notes from planet.
+* Recent notes from planet (including all notes).
 * Near real-time notes from API.

-All three options are defined in these two files:
+All these options are defined in these two files:

 * `processPlanetNotes.sh`
 * `processAPINotes.sh`

 And everything can be called from `processAPINotes.sh`.

-If `processAPINotes.sh` cannot find the base tables, then it will can `processPlanetNotes.sh --base` that will create everything on the database:
+If `processAPINotes.sh` cannot find the base tables, then it will invoke `processPlanetNotes.sh --base` that will create the basic elements on the database:

 * Download countries and maritimes areas.
-* Download planet notes file, and process them, associating them with a country or maritime area.

 If `processAPINotes.sh` get more than 10 000 notes from an API call, then it will synchronize the database calling `processPlanetNotes.sh`.
 Then it will:

 * Download the notes from planet.
 * Remove the duplicates.
 * Process the new ones.
+* Associate notes with a country or maritime area.

 If `processAPINotes.sh` get less than 10 000 notes, it will process them directly.